40 Easy Ways to Help Prevent Type 2 Diabetes

 Know that all red meats are not equal

 Older studies that investigated a link between red meat consumption and diabetes risk failed to distinguish processed red meat from unprocessed.
-A 2010 study from the Harvard School of Public Health looked at both and found that whereas eating processed meat—such as bacon, sausage, or deli slices—was associated with a 19% higher risk of type 2 diabetes, eating unprocessed red meat, such as beef, pork, or lamb, was not associated with diabetes risk.
+A 2010 study from the Harvard School of Public Health published in Circulation looked at both and found that whereas eating processed meat—such as bacon, sausage, or deli slices—was associated with a 19% higher risk of type 2 diabetes, eating unprocessed red meat, such as beef, pork, or lamb, was not associated with diabetes risk.
 Meat is rich in protein, minerals such as iron and zinc, and B vitamins.
 Those who don’t eat meat fall short on B vitamins, especially B12, which you can only get from meat, eggs, and poultry.
-Here are the silent signs you may not be getting enough vitamin B12.
+(Here are the silent signs you may not be getting enough vitamin B12.)